Blocked sites at work

 Finally, the GDPR also makes clear that under no circumstances are employers justified in using extensive or automated monitoring methods (like spyware) to check the employee’s browser history and workplace communications.

 >> The FlashStart Internet protection is compliant with privacy regulations (GDPR and other local privacy requirements) ?
-Check out our offer
+Request a quotation or try it now

 2. Web filters: the safe choice for companies and organizations